12 Jyotirlingas of India: Legends, Locations, and Significance

 Bhima was the son of Karkati and Kumbhakarna.
 He propitiated Brahma and asked for unequaled strength as a boon.
 Then, he defeated Indra and other gods in battle, including Lord Vishnu.
 Then he started conquering the Earth.

-Then the gods requested Lord Shiva to stay there for the welfare of people.
+Then the gods requested Lord Shiva to stay there for the welfare of the people.
 Therefore, he stayed there in the form of a Jyotirlinga.

 7. Rameshwaram Jyotirlinga: